Here is some key information about CDLA playoffs!

 a.
 The teams records against each other;

 b.
-Goal Average Formula: GF/(GF+GA) = Goal Average (only goals in games between the teams involved).
+Goal Average Formula: GF/(GF+GA) = Goal Average.
 The team with the best percentage (.467 is

 considered better than .463) will be considered the team with the higher standing;